EAterminator/EAterminator.github.io/_pages/about.md

 April 28th, 2025: I finished my exhange at University of Toronto with GPA 4/4 (all A+)!
 Such an incredible journey!

-April 1st, 2025: Our work, Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering Human Perceptual Variability on Facial Expressions, has been accepted at IJCNN 2025!
+April 1st, 2025: Our work, [Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering Human Perceptual Variability on Facial Expressions](https://arxiv.org/abs/2507.14549), has been accepted at IJCNN 2025 as an oral presentation!

 Jan 12th, 2025: I started my exchange at University of Toronto!